 Fernando L. Teixeira is a Professor in the Department of Electrical and Computer Engineering and faculty member of the ElectroScience Laboratory at The Ohio State University (OSU).

-Dr. Teixeira received his PhD in electrical engineering from the University of Illinois at Urbana-Champaign and served as a Postdoctoral Research Associate at the Massachusetts Institute of Technology prior to joining OSU in 2000.
+Dr. Teixeira received his PhD in electrical engineering from the University of Illinois at Urbana-Champaign in 1999 and served as a Postdoctoral Research Associate at the Massachusetts Institute of Technology during 1999-2000, prior to joining OSU in 2000.

 contact: last-name dot 5 at osu dot edu